 - Is being hard on ourselves causing us to be unhappy consistently?

-Whenever we find we’re being hard on ourselves, here are five reminders or things we should consider so that we can quickly change our self-talk from criticism to encouragement.
+Whenever we find we’re being hard on ourselves, here are five reminders or things we should consider so we can quickly change our self-talk from criticism to encouragement.

 - It’s okay to fail.
 Failure can be our best teacher in life.
-Whenever we fail at something, all it means is that our way did not work.
+Whenever we fail at something, all it means is that our way didn’t work.
 It doesn’t make us a failure.
 As long as we’ve learned valuable lessons from the experience, we can use them to improve and do better next time.

 - It’s okay if other people are ahead of you.
-If we look at the success of others and compare them to our success, especially if we think we’re not where we should be, it’ll be very easy to feel deflated or discouraged.
+If we look at the success of others and compare them to our success, especially if we think we’re not where we should be, it’ll be easy to feel deflated or discouraged.
 The key lesson here is we’re all on our own journey in life and should not compare ourselves to others.

 - It’s okay not to know what’s next.
 Some of us want to know exactly what’s going to happen or what we should do next.
 We like to have a high level of certainty.
 The reality is we don’t know what’s going to happen next in life.
 We can have visions and set goals, which all helps, but sometimes unexpected things happen.
 We have to learn to remain in the unknown and welcome anything that comes our way.

 - It’s okay to be down or feel unhappy.
 No one is happy 100% of the time.
 Some people have developed better habits that enables them to quickly shift their emotional states when they’re unhappy.
-It’s okay to experience sad emotions but the key is to not remain in it.
+It’s okay to experience sad emotions, but the key is to not remain in it.
 We must quickly refocus on what makes us happy.

 Being hard on ourselves is not a long-term or intelligent strategy for happiness.
 If we get into the habit of asking ourselves better questions, we’ll be able to quickly change how we feel and stay motivated to do the things that matter most to us.